DADprojectTuitionManagementSystem/tuitionmanagement/README.md

   ### 1.2 Commercial Value / Third-Party Integration
 The Tuition Management System has a strong commercial potential especially for private tutors, freelance educator and tuition centers as the system can cater from small to big audience.
 The system seek a streamlined digital solution in managing daily operation usually done by human.
 This system can be offered as a software-as-a-services (SaaS) platform, targeting small to medium tuition educators.

+The system uses **JavaScript** as its core programming language, making it efficient and versatile for both frontend and backend development.
+Data is exchanged between the frontend and backend in **JSON (JavaScript Object Notation)** format, which is lightweight, easy to parse and widely supported across platforms.

+To improve security and user experience, the system can also integrate with third-party services:

+- **Firebase Authentication**
+  Used for secure login and registration.
+It supports role-based access (e.g., student, tutor, admin) and simplifies password handling and user management.

+- **JWT (JSON Web Token)**
+  After login, JWTs are issued and stored on the client side, then sent with API requests to authenticate the user.
+This protects sensitive operations like class creation and payment processing.

 # 2.0 System Architecture